Feed Management & Feed Optimization for Dynamic Ads & Shopping Channels

 Optimize Feed Quality & ROI

-As we said earlier, Feed Composer selects images/ content for you, the process is automated, meaning the most appropriate piece of content is used and a conversion is more likely.
+As we said earlier, Feeds selects images/ content for you, the process is automated, meaning the most appropriate piece of content is used and a conversion is more likely.

 When scaling your business it’s vital to track the success of individual products, persisting with products that give the greatest ROI and ditching the losers or ones which don’t offer sufficient margin.
 In order to do this, we must track performance per individual product.